Frequently Asked Questions

 We also make sure that we only use the best boats and have the best skippers.
 A good whale-watching skipper knows that the best way to get great encounters is to take the time to let the whales get used to the boat and for the swimmers to be an un-intrusive as possible.

-It is harder for the day trip boats because they usually speed up to the whales, drop 15 – 25 people all in the water at the same time, all scrabbling over each other to be in the front, which can very easily spook the whales.
-Therefore, they have limited time and are under pressure to deliver the swims so the swims can be fleeting.
+It is harder for the day trip boats because they sometimer speed up to the whales, drop (sometimes very inexperienced) snorkelers in the water and encounters can be compromised because the splashing can spook the whales.
+Therefore, the day trips have limited time and are under pressure to deliver the swims so the swims can be fleeting.

 You will need to be in Vava’u by the afternoon of the starting date of your tour.
 We will gather in the dining room of the resort at 6pm that evening for our Welcome Dinner and tour briefing.
 Your tour finishes after breakfast and checkout of the last date of your tour.